 The DInSAR technique employs phase difference in a different way from regular interferometry.
-Regular interferometry uses the phase difference of data taken of the same point in the landscape from different points in space, providing height information and generating digital elevation models (DTMs).
+Regular interferometry uses the phase difference of data taken of the same point in the landscape from different points in space, providing height information and generating DTMs.
 DInSAR uses the phase difference of data taken of the same point in space but at different times to gain relative information of terrain movement up to millimetres.
-By monitoring the landscape with airborne DInSAR, one can pinpoint critical erosion-prone areas where actions need to be taken to prevent a worsening of the situation.
+By monitoring the landscape with airborne DInSAR, one can pinpoint critical erosion-prone areas where actions need to be taken to prevent the situation from worsening.
 P-band DInSAR allows the quantification of erosion and/or sedimentation in areas covered by vegetation where other bands lose their coherence between the measurements.